oumaimaelmardi/portfolio/README.md

-# Getting Started with Create React App

-Sure, here's an example of a README file for a portfolio project built using ReactJS, PrimeReact, and PrimeFlex:

 Portfolio
 This is a personal portfolio website built using ReactJS, PrimeReact, and PrimeFlex.
 The website showcases my skills, projects, and work experience to potential employers and clients.